emidombek/darkwood/docs/README.md

        </details>

-       The front and back of the cards are taken from two artists under a private/personal use license:
+       The front and back of the cards are taken from two artists under a private/personal use license, permission obtained from each one to make sure:

        - Front (Back ingame) of the cards: *Slavic Pantheon* [Hanna Dola Art](https://www.behance.net/hannadolaart/assets)
-       - Back (Front ingame) of the cards: [Losenko](https://www.deviantart.com/losenko)
+       - Back (Front ingame) of the cards: *Playing Cards* [Losenko](https://www.deviantart.com/losenko)

 ## 🖥 Technology